Affiliate links on Android Authority may earn us a commission. Learn more.

 This is a tricky question since data privacy standards and laws can vary depending on where you live.
 In most cases, though, a VPN will completely obfuscate your online communications.

 Without a VPN, your network provider can monitor which websites and servers you visit and how frequently you access them.
 In some extremely rare cases, they may even inject ads.
-All of this is exactly why a VPN is so handy — it acts as an opaque tunnel that your ISP cannot peek through.
+All of this is exactly why a VPN is so handy — it acts as an opaque, encrypted tunnel that your ISP cannot peek through.

 That said, certain governments and ISPs can employ a technique known as deep packet inspection (DPI) to learn which networks you connect to.
 This in turn allows them to guess whether or not you’re using a VPN.
 Thankfully, your data stays private since the majority of VPNs use encryption.